BenkkuH/Tehtava_Saavaroitus/README.md

 ## Installation
 The project is installed on a localhost-server using XAMPP.
-For XAMPP, install the both files in C:\xampp\htdocs\ProjectName .
+For XAMPP, install both files in C:\xampp\htdocs\ProjectName .